dc27/retestr/README.md

 I liked sites like: [regexr.com](https://regexr.com) a lot.
 But one thing that was lacking was the ability to use pre-built character classes, which are compatible with the `{stringr}` package in R.

-So this testing sandbox allows for similar functionality but uses R and stringr to locate the matches and then passes the location of the matches to a jquery plugin that does the highlighting.
+So this testing sandbox allows for similar functionality but uses R and `{stringr}` to locate the matches and then passes the location of the matches to a jquery plugin that does the highlighting.

 ## Usage